richfaces/richfaces-qa/showcase-webdriver-ftest/README.markdown

     - context root where the tested application is running
  * `context.path = <path>`
     - context path to the tested application
+ * `showcase.version = <common|mobile>
+    - sets a showcase version
+    - if the property is not set, the web driver type determines showcase version
  * `skin.name = <blueSky|classic|deepMarine|emeraldTown|japanCherry|ruby|wine>`
     - sets a skin which is used on the test pages
  * `webdriver.android`